geomagpy/magpy/README.md

         vario_rangetest = absdata._check_coverage(variodata,keys=['x','y','z'])

 Please note: the variometers H E and Z data is stored at the data keys x, y, z.
-Do not mix up data keys used for naming predefined columns and data values asociated with these keys.
+Do not mix up data keys used for naming predefined columns and data values associated with these keys.
 As variometer data might not contain individual measurements exactly at the same time as DI measurements were performed i.e. in case of one-minute variometer data, the variometer data is linearly interpolated and variation data at times of DI  measurements are extracted at the DI timesteps.
-Please note: if variation data contains exactly the timesteps of DI data then exactly the truely measured variation signals are used as linear interpolation only affects time ranges inbetween variometer data points.
+Please note: if variation data contains exactly the timesteps of DI data then exactly the truly measured variation signals are used as linear interpolation only affects time ranges inbetween variometer data points.
 Variation data is then inserted into the absdata structure

         if vario_rangetest: